Christopher-Schulze/Supscriptchain/docs/env-vars.md

 - `NEXT_PUBLIC_SUBGRAPH_URL` – GraphQL endpoint for analytics
 - `NEXT_PUBLIC_REFRESH_INTERVAL` – reload interval for contract data in seconds (default `30`)

 Run `node frontend/scripts/check-env.js` to validate these values.
+The script also warns when `NEXT_PUBLIC_REFRESH_INTERVAL` is present but not a number.

 ## Subgraph